GOLD SCALES ENTRY

 Keeping an Extra Window for the Dictionary

 On some pages there are particular words of yoga and Buddhism.
 You can arrange things a bit to have one of the site's dictionaries at hand as you read.
 First, get two windows (as in the section above).
 Find the site dictionary that serves you - "click it up" and download it if you will, to have it on one of the pages.
-As you read you may shift between two windows by [Alt + Tab] (as above).
+As you read you may shift between two windows by [Alt + Tab] or [Control + Tab] (as above).
 It makes the looking up of novel terms easy.
 The tip has been given.

-To shift between windows, [Alt + Tab] is the great help.
+To shift between windows: [Alt + Tab].

 Keyboard Commands